After 14 years at the head of Adelaide-based national professional services firm Fyfe, Mr Mark Dayman will step down as Managing Director.

 “The business is really motoring along and that’s a credit to Mark.”

 Mr Spence said Fyfe was well established in the Adelaide and Brisbane markets and in regional areas of Australia.

 “We need to grow the business into other major population centres, particularly Sydney and Melbourne to make it a truly national company,” he said.

-“Mark is very strong in the oil and gas sector and my strength is in property and private development.
+“Mark is very strong in the energy & resources sector and my strength is in property and private development.
 I think we make a formidable team.”

 Mr Dayman said Fyfe would remain based in Adelaide, with Mr Spence sharing his time between Brisbane and Adelaide.